PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

       and a constant shared outside the Concat.
     - Preserved the central production matcher and its single call exactly;
       extraction is intentionally deferred to the next checkpoint.
+    - Moved the complete matcher to `passes/axis3_const_concat_layout.py` with exact AST equivalence in `5228444`; the compatibility wrapper and single raw production call remain.

 Compatibility wrappers remain in `lower_from_onnx2tf.py` for all extracted families.
 Every implementation migrated through the indexed-runner stage